AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 The holy spirit makes **2 moves** on its turn, and acts after you end your turn.

-##### Summon a segment of the Holy Spirit
+##### Summon lesser monarch

-*Master · 10 mana · 4 moves · 10 minutes (40 rounds)*
+*Beginner · 5 mana · 4 moves · 10 minutes (40 rounds)*

-You summon a sizable manifestation of the Holy Spirit to assist you.
+You summon a lesser celestial to assist you.

-- *Stats:* size 3, resilience 5, evasion 5, damage reduction 0, unphased 10, movement 20 m.
+- *Stats:* resilience 4, evasion 1, damage reduction −1, unphased 1, movement 10 m.
-- *Attributes:* power/endurance 1d6, speed 3d12, willpower/intellect/charisma 2d10, sense 2d6.
+- *Attributes:* power/speed/endurance 1d4, willpower/intellect/charisma 2d8, sense 2d6.
-- *Abilities:* **Intangible** — this summon can occupy the space of another creature. **Holy fire** — as a part of the Holy Spirit, it extinguishes all impurities: any creature that starts its turn occupying the same space as this summon takes 2 continual holy damage.
-- *Attacks:* **Conflagrate** (2-meter reach; usable against a creature whose space the segment occupies): 7d6 — *holy, whirlwind*.
-On hit, deals an additional 2 continual holy damage.

-The holy spirit makes **2 moves** on its turn, and acts after you end your turn.
+- *Abilities:* **Boost** — one ally within 10 meters strides. **Encourage** — one ally within 15 meters gains +1d6 on its next hostile move. **Banish** — one enemy within 20 meters is **weakened** until the end of the current round. **Purify** — one ally within 5 meters is healed of one negative condition.

+The monarch has **1 move**, acts right after your turn, and spends it to activate one ability — or to move.

 ##### Summon battle saint